 Unlike most approaches to Hatha yoga, which have a fixed system, Vinyasa is not a system.
 This allows creativity in sequencing asanas and offering a diverse array of themes in different classes.
 There is no hierarchy, no leading guru as in Anusara, Ashtanga, Bikram, Iyengar, and many other approaches.
-The classes of Vinyasa at Yogalinda are intermediate due to their strong emphasis on strength.
-If you want to sweat a lot and are in good physical shape Vinyasa would be the perfect class for you.
-See our schedule.

 You also might like: Different styles of vinyasa